-Vector-borne diseases (VBD) are viruses and bacteria spread by vectors including mosquitoes, ticks and fleas, and they can cause a variety of illnesses in humans.
+Vector-borne diseases (VBD) are viruses and bacteria spread by vectors, such as mosquitoes, ticks and fleas, and they can cause a variety of illnesses in humans.
 The vectors ingest the microorganisms from an infected host and transmit to a new host through a bite.
 Many public health laboratories test for VBDs that are endemic (see list below) as well as those emerging or re-emerging in the US.

 APHL works with CDC and public health laboratories to promote best practices, develop guidance and hold important laboratory trainings related to the most commonly found vector-borne diseases in the country.
 Public health laboratories are integral to performing high quality testing to assess regional disease burden and inform the nation's response to vector-borne diseases.